CosmoGridCollab/CosmoGridCollab.github.io/files_docs.md

 #### Shell information

 The dataset `shell_info` contains information about shell boundaries for each simulation.
 Inside this dataset one should follow the CosmoGridV1 file structure, for example `shell_info/CosmoGrid/raw/grid/cosmo_203124`.
+These dataset names contain the `raw` key, but it can be replaced by the relevant other set.
 These entries contain tables with the following fields:

 | column                                                | data type | content       |
 | -------------                                         | ----------| ------------- |